openmultiplechoice/openmultiplechoice/docs/development.md

       to: /home/vagrant/code

 sites:
-    - map: omc.local
+    - map: omc.test
       to: /home/vagrant/code/openmultiplechoice/public

 [...]
 ```

-Above `omc.local` is used as the domain.
+Above `omc.test` is used as the domain.
 The domain needs to be configured
 in the `hosts` file of the host system.
 On Linux / macOS the file is located
 at `/etc/hosts`, on Windows at `C:\Windows\System32\drivers\etc\hosts`.